MadGenius88/vue-crud/README.md

 ## Contributing
 If you have an idea about improving Vue CRUD, do not hesitate.

-Developers interested in contributing should read the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License
 [MIT](https://opensource.org/licenses/MIT)

-Copyright (c) 2018-present, Szczepan Masny
+Copyright (c) 2018-present, Calvin Secrest